 Patrick Morrisey was elected as the Attorney General for the State of West Virginia on November 6, 2012, and reelected to a second term Nov.
 8, 2016.
 He was initially sworn into office on January 14, 2013.

 Patrick Morrisey is the first Republican to serve as Attorney General in West Virginia since 1933, and as a resident of Harpers Ferry, Morrisey is also the first Attorney General from Jefferson County in our state's history.

 Since becoming Attorney General, Morrisey has made fighting fraud, waste, abuse, and corruption a top priority of the Office.
 Shortly after taking office, he instituted a new policy for hiring outside counsel that has dramatically increased transparency and saved the state more than $4 million.
-He has also returned approximately $36.25 million in monies to the state and has brought in many millions more to state agency clients and consumers.
+He has also returned more than $38 million in monies to the state and has brought in many millions more to state agency clients and consumers.

 In late 2015, Attorney General Morrisey established a partnership with the Social Security Administration to fight disability fraud.
-That program saved $1.4 million in its first nine months.
+That program saved nearly $6 million in its first 18 months.

 In 2014, Attorney General Morrisey called on the West Virginia Legislature to do thorough audits and performance reviews of all state agencies to help detect any abuse of taxpayer dollars.
 Morrisey has been a staunch advocate of fundamental reforms to reshape our state’s economic climate and help West Virginia reach its potential.